gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-create-pagination/eleventy-create-pagination.md

 # Summary

 Pagination done easily!
-You learned some basics about pagination in eleventy.
-Next time I introduce the powerful `tag` feature of eleventy to you and I show you how you can create a more sophistiated navigation bar.
+You learned some basics about pagination in `eleventy`.
+Next time I show you how you can create a more sophisticated navigation bar.

 ----